gvwilson/thirdbit/src/fiction/iffy/index.md

 two thinly-sliced onions sizzled in a battered ceramic frying pan while a pot of desalinated water came to the boil.
-A handful of diced mushrooms and a splash of soy sauce joined the onions, filling the air with a rich aroma that tightened the knot in Iffy's stomach.
+A handful of diced mushrooms and a splash of soy sauce joined the onions, filling the air with a rich aroma that made Iffy's stomach rumble.

-The knot sharpened as Aunt Naggie added some of her precious spices.
+The rumbling tightened into a knot as Aunt Naggie added some of her precious spices.
 "Is that Mrs. Sandhu's curry?"
 Iffy asked, turning a pair of chopsticks over and over in her hands.